ZhengLiangliang1996/zhengliangliang1996.github.io/_posts/2023/11/2023-13-11-small-guide-to-supplements-what you need to know.md

 <a id="21">[21]</a> L.L.
 Yu, W.C.
 Davis, Y. Nuevo Ordonez, S.E.
 Long, Fast and accurate determination of K, Ca, and Mg in human serum by sector field ICP-MS, Anal.
 Bioanal.
 Chem.
 405 (27) (2013) 8761–8768.

 <a id="22">[22]</a> Author Dr. Jin W. Sung.
 "Magnesium----Comprehensive Guide.
 Forms of magnesium, benefits, dosages, impact on Vitamin D." YouTube, uploaded by Dr. Jin W. Sung, June 2023,https://www.youtube.com/watch?v=Z4ohSzChgII&ab_channel=Dr.JinW.Sung

+<a id="23">[23]</a> Rude RK.
+Magnesium.
+In: Ross AC, Caballero B, Cousins RJ, Tucker KL, Ziegler TR, eds.
+Modern Nutrition in Health and Disease.
+11th ed.
+Baltimore, Mass: Lippincott Williams & Wilkins; 2012:159-75.

+<a id="24">[24]</a> Simopoulos, Ap.
+‘Omega-3 Fatty Acids in Health and Disease and in Growth and Development’.
+The American Journal of Clinical Nutrition 54, no. 3 (September 1991): 438–63. https://doi.org/10.1093/ajcn/54.3.438.